 Scanning atomic layers on a standrand writing desk is possible.
 The open tip scanner design gives room for free sample access and variety of selectable XY translators and special measurement stages as a temperature control stage or liquide cell.
 For exotically shaped sample we can provide customised illumination, sample stages and sample holder for request.

-This small granite stage is an ultimate SPM work horse with unlimited upgrade abilities.
+This small granite stage is an ultimate AFM work horse with unlimited upgrade abilities.

 Ease of use: